 Place this right after your

-<head>, as some browsers restart the parsing of an HTML document if the declared charset is different from what they had anticipated.
-Also, if you are not currently using UTF-8, it's recommended that you switch to it in your Web pages, as it simplifies character handling in documents using different scripts.
+<head>, as some browsers restart the parsing of an HTML document if the declared character set is different from what they had anticipated.
+Also, if you are not currently using UTF-8, it's recommended that you switch to it in your web pages, as it simplifies character handling in documents using different scripts.

-Note that HTML5 restricts the valid charset to that compatible with ASCII and using at least 8 bits.
+Note that HTML5 restricts character sets to those compatible with ASCII and using at least 8 bits.
 This was done to tighten security and prevent some types of attacks.

-The parsing rule of HTML5, which analyzes the meaning of mark-up, has been more precisely defined in HTML5.
-Until the introduction of HTML5, only the meaning of valid mark-up was defined, meaning that as soon as one small error was made in the mark-up (most Web sites have at least one), the behavior was undefined.
+The parsing rules of HTML5, which analyze the meaning of mark-up, have been more precisely defined in HTML5.
+Until the introduction of HTML5, only the meaning of valid mark-up was defined, meaning that as soon as one small error was made in the mark-up (most websites have at least one), the behavior was undefined.
 Essentially, it meant that all browsers behaved differently, which is no longer the case.
 Now, faced with errors in the mark-up, all compliant browsers must behave exactly in the same way.